 - i.
 Personnel: Include the title of the position, name (or indicate vacancy), annual salary and level of effort (percentage of time) dedicated to this project. - ii.
 Fringe: Provide the position, name (or indicate vacancy), total fringe benefit rate used. - iii.
 Travel: Only local travel related to the (insert name of project/effort) and for the project staff will be approved in the grant budget.
 Provide purpose, destination, and type of travel. - iv.
 Equipment: Provide the item, quantity, amount, and percent charged to the grant. - v.
 Supplies: Include the items being requested and rate.
 Description should also include how the supplies directly support the project. - vi.
 Contractual: Provide the name of entity and identify whether it's a sub-recipient, contractor, consultant, or service.
 Also provide the entity's rate. - vii.
 Other Direct Costs: List any costs not included in any of the other cost categories. - viii.
-Indirect Costs: Indirect costs should not exceed 10% of direct costs, unless the organization has a negotiated indirect cost rate agreement.
+Indirect Costs: Indirect costs should not exceed 10% of direct costs.
 Please reference 45 CFR §75.414. - ix.
 Program Income: If the possibility of generating program income as a result of DBH funding exists, list source and amount as budget line items.